-Wind energy products account for the largest segment of epoxy applications, using up to 51,400 tonnes of epoxy resins produced by ERC members every year.
+The wind energy sector accounts for a segment of epoxy applications that uses 40, 000 tonnes of epoxy resins produced by ERC members every year.

-Together with electronics, they account for 69,000 tonnes annually, representing the largest segment of epoxy applications in Europe.
+The energy sector accounts for 81,000 tonnes of epoxy resins annually, representing the second largest segment of epoxy applications in Europe.

 ‘Epoxy Resins updated Socio-economic Assessment’, 2019